Smarden Parish Council

 Much of the village centre is a designated conservation area and the parish has 155 listed buildings.
 Rich in 14th and 15th century buildings which were part of the weaving industry, Smarden has an interesting history.
 In 1576 Queen Elizabeth I confirmed a Charter granted by Edward III in 1332 for a weekly market to be held in Smarden each Monday and for an annual fair of 5 days at Michaelmas.
 You can find out more via Smarden History Society and Heritage Centre at http://smardenheritagecentre.synthasite.com/

-Our village has a Post Office, Butcher's Shop, Gallery and Vintage Fusion bric-a-brac shop as well as 3 pubs.
+Our village has a Post Office, Butcher's Shop, Gallery, Vintage Fusion bric-a-brac shop and Phipps Motors (MOT, servicing and repairs) as well as 3 pubs.
 We have a Primary School and Pre-school, a Toddler Group as well as offering a range of Adult Learning opportunities.
 Smarden has a modern Charter Hall, opened in 2007, and a fantastic Sports Pavilion opened in June 2017, as well as playing fields.
 We have a Church and Chapel too.
 Located in the heart of the Weald of Kent, the landscape is delightful with the River Beult and Dering Woods, numerous footpaths and open spaces to enjoy.
 You can find out more about all these and much more via this website.

 We wish to thank all the people who help the Parish Council in any way through the year.
 They undertake a range of tasks from Flood Warden to planting and maintaining flower tubs, to litter picking and strimming.
 There are many people, too numerous to mention by name, but your support is really appreciated.
 Thank you also to all our clubs and societies and local businesses which contribute to making this such a vibrant village.